douglasgreen/outlines/computing/operating_systems/linux.md

 3.  **Managing Passwords and User Information**: The `passwd` command is used to change user passwords.
 The `chage` command can be used to modify user password expiry information.

 4.  **Deleting Users and Groups**: To remove a user, use `userdel`, and for removing a group, use `groupdel`.
-Be cautious with these commands, especially regarding the user\'s home directory and files.
+Be cautious with these commands, especially regarding the user's home directory and files.

 ##### User Privileges and sudo

 1.  **User Privileges**: In Linux, not all users have the same level of access to the system.
 Regular users usually have limited access, primarily confined to their home directory.
 The root user, also known as the superuser, has unrestricted access to the system.

-2.  **The sudo Command**: For security reasons, it\'s not advisable to operate as the root user regularly.
+2.  **The sudo Command**: For security reasons, it's not advisable to operate as the root user regularly.
 Instead, regular users can use the `sudo` command to execute specific commands with superuser privileges.
 This mechanism is controlled by a configuration file `/etc/sudoers`.

 3.  **Configuring sudo**: The `/etc/sudoers` file specifies which users/groups have sudo privileges and what commands they can run.
-It\'s recommended to edit this file using the `visudo` command, which checks for syntax errors.
+It's recommended to edit this file using the `visudo` command, which checks for syntax errors.

-4.  **Using sudo**: Prepending `sudo` to a command runs it with root privileges, after prompting for the user\'s password.
+4.  **Using sudo**: Prepending `sudo` to a command runs it with root privileges, after prompting for the user's password.
 For example, `sudo apt update` runs the `apt update` command as the root user.

 5.  **sudo vs su**: While `sudo` grants temporary elevated privileges for a single command, `su` (substitute user) switches the current user context to another user, typically the root user.